Where to Dine Outdoors in San Diego Right Now

 $$$$

-How to book: Reservations can be made online via SevenRooms.
-Walk-ins are accepted if seating is available.
+How to book: Reservations can be made online.

 Tobey's 19th Hole Restaurant

-You don’t have to play golf to appreciate this charming fourth-generation cafe that started out in 1934 as a hot dog stand.
-Early birds love the sunrise city views, but you’ll love the big diner-style breakfasts and old school lunch/dinner fare, paired with a cold beer or a bubbly mimosa any time of day.
+You don’t have to play golf to appreciate the views from this charming fourth-generation cafe that started out as a hot dog stand in 1934.
+Early birds love the sunrise cityscape, but you’ll love the big diner-style breakfasts and old school lunch/dinner fare, paired with a cold beer or a bubbly mimosa any time of day.

-How to order: Patio tables are available on a first-come, first-served basis.
+How to book: Patio tables are available on a first-come, first-served basis.

 Ketch Portside Pier